Covid-Self-report-Tool/cov-self-report-frontend/README.md

 ### File Structure

-- One component per file
+- One component per file with the same name as the file
-- One types.ts per directory
+- One `types.ts` per directory
 - Shared functions go in utils
-- One index.ts per directory in components dir, that exports all other components.
+- One index.ts per directory in `components` directory, that exports all other components.
 This allows us to do things like:

 ```js
 import { Component1, Component2 } from 'components';
 ```

-### Other
+### Other Conventions

 - Functional components with React hooks
+- useContext + useReducer used sparingly, only for shared **UI** state
+- react-query for all backend API calls (queries should go in `utils/queries.ts`)
-- async/await over promises
+- `async`/`await` over Promises
-- types over interface, except for Component prop types (interface is okay here)
+- `type` over `interface`, except for component prop types

 ## Links